Victoria Rd House

 Housing a fluid arrangement for living, dining and kitchen areas, the new space is as much about experiencing the private garden and pool beyond as it is about being within the space.

-The project is layered with an eclectic mix of references and personal meanings for the client making the home highly personalized although the references are familiar enough to have universal appeal.
+The project is layered with an eclectic mix of references and personal meanings for the clients, making the home highly personalized although the references are familiar enough to have universal appeal.